RMDLO/trackdlo/docs/DOCKER.md

    - `name` specifies the name of the image.
 By default, it is `trackdlo`.
 Multiple containers can be created from the same image by changing this parameter.
    - `host dir` and `container dir` map a directory on the host machine to a location inside the container.
 This enables sharing code and data between the two systems.
 By default, the `run_docker.sh` bash script maps the directory containing trackdlo to `/root/tracking_ws/src/trackdlo` in the container.

     Only the first call of this script with a given name will create a container.
 Subsequent executions will attach to the running container to enable running multiple terminal sessions in a single container.
+In subsequent calls, please check that ROS and the built catkin workspace are properly sourced.

+    ```
+    source /ros_entrypoint.sh
+    ```

    *Note:* Since the Docker container binds directly to the host's network, it will see `roscore` even if running outside the docker container.